Oswald Gracias

-Oswald Gracias (born 24 December 1944) is an Indian cardinal of the Roman Catholic Church.
-He was appointed Latin Church Archbishop of Bombay by Pope Benedict XVI on 14 October 2006 and was raised to the cardinalate in 2007.
-In 2008, he became vice-president of the Conference of Catholic Bishops of India; and in 2010, he was elected president.
-He was also elected secretary general and then president of the Federation of Asian Bishops' Conferences from 2010 to 2019.
-On 13 April 2013, he was appointed to the eight-member Council of Cardinals, informally the Council of Cardinal Advisers, established by Pope Francis to help with governing the Catholic Church and reforming its central administration.
-He was mentioned as a possible candidate to succeed Pope Benedict XVI in 2013.
+Oswald Gracias (born 24 December 1944) is an Indian Catholic prelate who served as Archbishop of Bombay from 2006 to 2025.
+He was made a cardinal in 2007.
+In 2008, he was elected vice-president of the Conference of Catholic Bishops of India and in 2010 its president.

+Gracias was president of the Federation of Asian Bishops' Conferences from 2010 to 2019.
+In 2013, he was appointed to the Council of Cardinals, established by Pope Francis to help with reforming the Catholic Church's central administration.
+Gracias was considered papabile in 2013.

 Biography

 Early life and ordination

-Gracias was born in Bombay (modern-day Mumbai) to Jervis and Aduzinda Gracias (a native of Orlim, Goa).
-He recognises himself as a Goan Catholic.
+Gracias was born in Bombay (modern-day Mumbai) to Jervis and Aduzinda Gracias.
 He completed his school studies at St. Michael's School in Mahim and joined college at the Jesuit St. Xavier's College, Mumbai.
 After a year, he entered the Seminary of St. Pius X in Bombay, where he studied philosophy and theology.
 Gracias was ordained to the priesthood by Valerian Gracias (no relation) on 20 December 1970.
-From 1971 to 1976, he served as Chancellor and secretary to Bishop Joseph Rodericks, SJ, of Jamshedpur.
+From 1971 to 1976, he served as Chancellor and secretary to Bishop Joseph Rodericks of Jamshedpur.